 When Secretariat was born in 1970, just after midnight on March 30, nobody knew that little horse would be a household name.
 He became so famous beyond the racetrack that he was on the covers of Time and Newsweek.
 Not bad for an equine athlete!
 He was given to Penny Chenery after birth as the result of a coin toss agreement between the stud owner and the owner of the gentle mother of Big Red.
 His name was chosen by the secretary of the stable.

-Secretariat raced until he was 3 years old, per his contract.
+Secretariat raced until he was three years old, per his contract.
 Most racehorses are itty bitty little children, runnin’ in their prime.
-He retired at age 3 with an acclaim that only 10 other horses can boast, winning the Triple Crown of Thoroughbred Racing in the United States.
+He retired at age three with an acclaim that only ten other horses can boast, winning the Triple Crown of Thoroughbred Racing in the United States.